anevicky/pic-organizer/README.md

 # pic-organizer

-This project is intended to be use to organize pictures in folders by year of original date taken.
+This project is intended to be used to organize pictures in folders by year of original date taken.